Jim Colbert

-James Joseph Colbert (born March 9, 1941) is an American professional golfer.
+James Joseph Colbert (March 9, 1941 – May 10, 2026) was an American professional golfer.

 Early life and amateur career

-Colbert was born in Elizabeth, New Jersey.
-He attended Kansas State University, where he finished second in the NCAA golf championships in 1964.
+Colbert was born in Elizabeth, New Jersey, on March 9, 1941.
+He attended Kansas State University on a football scholarship, but after sustaining an injury he turned to golf.
+In 1964, he finished second in the NCAA golf championships.
 Colbert graduated in 1965.

 Professional career

 In 1965, Colbert turned professional.
 Colbert won eight times on the PGA Tour, including twice in 1983 when he finished a career best fifteenth on the money list.
+He played in 44 major championships, collecting three top-five finishes.

-As a senior Colbert has won 20 tournaments on the Champions Tour, including a senior major championship, the 1993 Senior Players Championship.
+As a senior Colbert won 20 tournaments on the Champions Tour, including a senior major championship, the 1993 Senior Players Championship.

-Colbert has worked as a golf analyst for ESPN and has his own golf course management company based in Pahrump, Nevada.
+Colbert worked as a golf analyst for ESPN and had his own golf course management company based in Pahrump, Nevada.
 He also helped design a golf course in Manhattan, Kansas, named Colbert Hills, which was ranked by Golfweek as the best public course in Kansas, and by Golf Digest as the eighth-best course overall in the state.

+Colbert was known for wearing a distinctive bucket hat on the golf course.